phl-blu/PokeGotchi/REAL_TIME_UPDATES_GUIDE.md

 4. User can minimize to compact mode by double-clicking

 ### When Making Commits:
-1. Commit is detected within 5 minutes (or immediately with 'F')
+1. Commit is detected within 10 seconds (or immediately with 'F')
 2. XP increases based on commit quality
 3. Streak updates if it's a new day
 4. Pokemon state may change based on activity